manurFR/PandemicSolo/README.txt

  - Error message "java.lang.NoClassDefFoundError: org/slf4j/LoggerFactory" or
     "java.lang.ClassNotFoundException: org.slf4j.LoggerFactory"
- THEN : please check that the PandemicSolo.jar is accompanied by a "lib" directory, at the same place, containing at least the following files : slf4j-api-1.6.1.jar, AppleJavaExtensions.jar, logback-core-0.9.28.jar, logback-classic-0.9.28.jar.
+ THEN : please check that the PandemicSolo.jar is accompanied by a "lib" directory, at the same place, containing at least the following files : slf4j-api-1.7.36.jar, AppleJavaExtensions-1.6.jar, logback-core-1.2.11.jar, logback-classic-1.2.11.jar.
  If not, please download again the zip file (which contains this directory).

 5. Credits